Spill-The-Tea/SpilltheTea_EPD_Testsuite/README.md

   * Threads = 3
   * Engine = Stockfish 10, Xiphos 0.5, Ethereal 11.25, Laser 1.7, and Critter 1.6a

-## Notes

-After collecting a number of epd testsuites, you will begin to notice that every testsuite is </br>
-incredibly incestuous.
-In most cases, using a simple awk expression through terminal was not sufficient </br>
-to remove duplicates, because identical epd positions were reformatted (e.g. different IDs), and thus </br>
-not removed properly.
-To overcome this, there is crude script written by Ferdinand Mosca in the Tools section </br>
-of this repository, named "Remove_EPD_Duplicates.py."

 ## Sources and Links
  1. [Chess Programming](https://www.chessprogramming.org/Test-Positions), for general info about historically significant EPD Test Suites, and corresponding authors.
  2. [Arasan Testsuite](https://arasanchess.org/testsuite.shtml)